Continually Updated Clinical Reference

 Dark-field microscopy of the skin lesions is the most specific technique for diagnosis.
 This requires the presence of live treponemes from serous exudates collected gently on a glass slide.
 Microscopically, the spirochete has a characteristic corkscrew appearance.

 Biopsy with direct fluorescent antibody staining of material from the lesion has been successful.
-Further, the recently completed sequencing of the genome for T pallidum may offer improved diagnostic testing; currently, however, serologic testing is the standard.
+Further, the recently completed sequencing of the genome for Treponema pallidum may offer improved diagnostic testing; currently, however, serologic testing is the standard.

 Testing/serology